nuua-io/Nuua/README.md

 - A C++ compiler (I use g++: *gcc version 8.2.0 (Rev3, Built by MSYS2 project)*)
 - GNU makefile (You can also use it on windows by using mingw32-make)

-To build the language you just need to invoke the `make nuua` command.
-The build directory will then be populated with a few `*.o` objects.
+To build the language you just need to invoke the `make` command.
 The executable file will be inside the bin folder and will be named `nuua` (.exe in windows)

 You may use `make clean` to remove the `*.o` files in the build directory.